maven2306/alzheimers-gene-analysis/README.md

  We used the data from this file “SURASIS_grouped_regionProperties_FS_aparc2.mat” and these files for metadata: “SURASIS_mr_sessions.csv” and “SURASIS_clinical_data.csv”.
 We decided to run a GWAS analysis, an AD gene expression analysis, a protein-protein interaction analysis, an AHB expression analysis, and an MRI analysis.
-All the analyses were run using MATLAB.
+All the analyses were run using MATLAB, Version: 24.1.0.2578822.
+The Curve Fitting Toolbox (version 24.1), the Deep Learning Toolbox
+ (version 24.1), and the Statistics and Machine Learning Toolbox (version 24.1) were used.

  ## REFERENCES
  - Knopman, D. S., Amieva, H., Petersen, R. C., Chételat, G., Holtzman, D. M., Hyman, B.